archaeodav/archISO/README.md

-# archISO
+# ArchISO: A Qgis plugin for anisotropic distribution and network analyses of archaeological distributions.
-Qgis plugin for anisotropic distributions and networks.
  A work in progress